Medellin used to be just about the last place anyone would go.

 Is Medellin worth visiting?

+Let me cut straight to the chase.
 From a tourist’s perspective, I think Medellin is definitely worth visiting for at least several days.
 I’d even say it’s one of the most worthwhile destinations in Colombia.
 But… it’s good to have the right expectations.

 Medellin is mostly a modern city with many red-brick apartment blocks as well as many shanty towns on the slopes of its surrounding hills.
 There isn’t that much of a historical old city if that’s what you’re hoping to find.